Nexus 6 and Nexus 9 owners won't get the Android Nougat 7.1.2 update

 As Google Android takes a step forward, it leaves a few old friends behind.
-Once flagship Nexus devices, the Nexus 6 phone and Nexus 9 tablet won't be getting the next Android update, according to Droid Life.
+Once flagship Nexus devices, the Nexus 6 phone and Nexus 9 tablet won't be getting the next Android update.

 Yesterday, Google announced that the Android Nougat 7.1.2 update is around the corner, and also invited people to enroll in its Android Beta Program.
 The beta announcement highlighted the Pixel, Nexus 5X, and Nexus 6P as eligible phones, but notably excluded older models like the Nexus 6 and Nexus 9.